 And to be fair, it would be wrong simply to say that Jackson has opted for stirring the senses with fierce sensations just because movies can easily do so.
 He has spent a lot of time on battles that took up much less space in the book, and he has turned relatively novelistic interactions into cinematically engaging fights, but in doing all this he’s evoked what was very strong in the novel, especially Volume 3: a sense of the apocalyptic.
 In Tolkien’s work as in the movie, men, humanoids, animals, spirits and even the elemental forces of nature are seen in union with goodness or with darkness, or giving way before them.
 In the third movie the moments of this kind that I remember the most, probably because I had longed to see them, were the eagles arriving from on high – as if they were angels or gods – and attacking the dragon-like Fell Beasts; and that malicious volcano.
 (How often does such an elemental image make its way to the center of any movie, much less to the point of nearly becoming a character in it?)
 The destruction of Mordor, because it was a crumbling of the world, and not a battlefield destruction by men or other comparable creatures, reminds me of the Book of Revelation, though not as strongly or clearly as the event does on the page.
 The novel gives a clearer sense of a painful but voluntary journey ever closer into the fires of Hell and into, of course, the center of evil.

-And when Barad-Dur crumbled downward, I could not help thinking, the second time I saw it, of the south tower of the World Trade Center when it fell.
-The way that its metal was pulverized into billowing dust, and the way it fell, may have been influenced by those recent images from New York.
+And when Barad-Dur crumbled downward, I could not help thinking, the second time I saw it, of the south tower of the World Trade Center.
+The way that Barad-Dur’s metal was pulverized into billowing dust, and the way it fell, may have been influenced by those recent images from New York.
 Alas, 9-11 was in fact perpetrated by men, and was not associated with destruction of evil’s greatest weapon, but with the expression of men’s readiness, in evil, to turn anything into a weapon.

 I have long been struck by the resemblances between the War of the Ring and World War II, but I am beginning to see the contrasts.
 If the Ring really does represent the atomic bomb – and I think it may represent that, along with so much more – then Tolkien’s insistence that the Ring could not be used for good contradicts the Bomb’s use at Hiroshima and Nagasaki.
 In the novel, you get the sense that the Ring is like the atom bomb, and must be destroyed, whereas Jackson’s depiction of the ring dissolving away in a bright cauldron can make you think of uranium splitting under great heat, which then makes the crumbling of the evil realm not so much like Revelation’s victory of goodness, but more of a Hiroshima-like destruction, engineered not by God but by creatures of this world, albeit good creatures.

-And again, the fact that the armies of good do not win by strength of arms, and face certain defeat, and are saved only because of a little hobbit’s ability to destroy a weapon (one that many of the men craved), makes the War of the Ring stand out from World War II in a way that I had never seen before.
+The fact that the armies of good face certain defeat and are saved only because of a little hobbit’s ability to destroy a weapon — one that many of the men craved — makes the War of the Ring stand out from World War II in a way that I had never seen before.
 Now I see why Tolkien insisted that his story was not an allegory for that war.
 It seems what we have in Tolkien is a good deal different from what actually occurs in the world, and that Tolkien holds the mirror up to reality in a more complex way: not by mimicking the external chain of events, but by depicting their relationship to a turmoil that is both man’s inner conflict and a battle of cosmic dimensions.
 Jackson has brought this out, and in the process has left us with something truly monumental, not in that false way of mere bigness and spectacle, but by shuttling so successfully between the large and the intimate, the spectacular and the ugly, the elemental and the human, the victory and the suffering: all of this is what is accomplished by the skillful shuttling between the battles and Frodo’s torturous journey.
-In the end, this is close enough to Tolkien’s depiction of war – and ironically, it achieves this by doing what Tolkien the writer did not, namely shuttling back and forth between stories.
+In the end, this is close enough to Tolkien’s depiction of war – and ironically, it achieves this by doing what Tolkien the writer did not, namely shuttling back and forth frequently between stories.
 What works in the cinema will almost always be different than what works on the page.

 I could not leave off without two final reflections on the contrasts between film and book.